fbotalla/Web-Dev/README.md

 # Web-Dev

-**Images and sensitive information have been taken out for privacy purposes**
+**Personal images and sensitive information have been taken out for privacy purposes**

 A series of Web sites developed by me as part of my learning experience.